 - A passenger who allegedly made sexist comments to an Alaskan Airlines flight attendant during a safety demo was reportedly ordered off the flight.

 - Another passenger on Hawaiian Airlines wound up in a Honolulu courtroom after being accused of biting a flight attendant (he pleaded guilty).

 - A traveler on an EasyJet plane also reportedly came to the attention of law enforcement after he was accused of – how to put this? – mistaking fellow passengers for the lavatory.

 - Do NOT overindulge in alcohol.

-Too many cocktails does not always bring out the best in passengers (or anyone for that matter) and this was true for a man accused of air rage on a Ryanair flight earlier this year.
+Too many cocktails does not always bring out the best in passengers (or anyone for that matter) and this was true for a man accused of air rage on a Ryanair flight last year.
 Among his reported transgressions: abusive and threatening behavior after imbibing from a bottle of shampoo filled with alcohol.
 He was ultimately fined by an Irish court, but his solicitor stated, “Drink is the cause of anything that has gone wrong — and he has parted company with it.”